Trauma in and out of mathematics with intestinal ontology: on what is in ate and: is allergy a phobia?

 What in general might immunology and psychoanalysis have to do with each other?
 What might be common in both fields?
 Is there sufficient justification for a research programme that sets out to identify common structures in immunology and psychoanalysis?
 Such a programme could lead to questions such as – Is allergy a phobia?
 What is innate about intestinal ontology?
 Is biology a branch of psychoanalysis?

 I have argued elsewhere that there are parallel structures in three closely related categories: in the histories of immunology and psychoanalysis, in the clinical techniques of immunology and psychoanalysis and in their theories.
-Here I sketch two aspects of one structure as it is currently theorised: allergy and phobia.1
+Here I sketch two aspects of one structure as it is currently theorised: allergy and phobia. ((Other candidates include T cell production, B cell production, antigen presentation, with dream production, and autoimmunity and psychosis.))

 How might allergy and trauma be understood as versions of the same structure?